jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       a_dictionary = {'bippity': 'boppity'}
       a_dictionary['another_key']

-and the terminal shows a KeyError_
+and the terminal shows KeyError_

 green: make it pass
 #################################################################################

-I add ``self.assertRaises`` to confirm that a KeyError_ gets raised for the test to pass
+I add ``self.assertRaises`` to confirm that KeyError_ gets raised for the test to pass

 .. code-block:: python